 Lit Review Introduction

 In the United States, minorities consistently have less access to quality care than their white counterparts.
-This disparity is linked directly to higher rates of mortality and chronic disease.
+This disparity is linked directly to higher rates of mortality and chronic disease among minorities.
 Minorities also receive lower quality care in emergency situations.
 In a glaring example, numerous studies have shown that, for comparable injuries, minorities are significantly less likely than whites to receive treatment for pain upon presentation in the emergency department (Tamayo-Sarver et al, 2003; Lee, Lewis and McKinney, 2016; Goyal, Kuppermann and Cleary, 2015).
 Moreover, minorities in the U.S. are consistently underrepresented in well-paying jobs that include private health insurance as a benefit.
 As a result, minorities disproportionately find themselves on the bottom of a two-tiered health care system that provides quality care to those with private insurance and mediocre care to those without.
 Large disparities also exist when it comes to minority representation in the health care profession.
 Figure 1 shows the proportion of the U.S. population represented by each of three minorities, along with the proportion of physicians represented by each.
-The disparities are stark, especially when coupled with research showing minority patients are most comfortable receiving care from a physician or their own race or ethnic background (Saha et al, 2000).
-Finally, focus group data reveal a deep seeded distrust toward the medical community exists due to a series of incidents in which minorities, particularly African-Americans, were victims of medical experimentation (Jacobs et al, 2006).
+The disparities are stark, especially when coupled with research showing minority patients are most comfortable receiving care from a physician of their own race or ethnic background (Saha et al, 2000).
+Finally, focus group data reveals that a deep-seated distrust toward the medical community exists due to a series of incidents in which minorities, particularly African-Americans, were victims of medical experimentation (Jacobs et al, 2006).
 The effect is a reluctance among minorities to trust health care providers and approve of medical interventions they are told they need.

 Figure 1